Business Studies, Finance & Computing

 Certificate and Diploma in Financial studies teaches students about the financial services industry and how to apply the appropriate solutions available within the evolving financial services marketplace.
 The qualification will enable learners to make informed and confident decisions regarding their personal finances.
 It will help learners to become responsible borrowers and sensible savers, and to have an appreciation of the need for financial planning throughout their life.
 In the second year we look at the wider implications of finances on our own sustainability and the sustainability of the financial services industry as a whole.

-The aim of the department is to develop the very best Economics, Finance and Business studies students by adding value to our students in knowledge and skills.
+The aim of the department is to develop the very best Finance and Business studies students by adding value to our students in knowledge and skills.

-We do this by quality first teaching which ensures students understand underlying Economic.
-Finance and Business theory which students apply to a variety of familiar and unfamiliar case studies.
+We do this by quality first teaching which ensures students understand underlying Finance and Business theory which students apply to a variety of familiar and unfamiliar case studies.
 We want our students to be able to think analytically, reach logical conclusions based on data, and make judgements on future changes to markets and the economy.

 Our curriculum at Crayford goes far beyond what is taught in lessons, for whilst we want students to achieve the very best examination results possible, we believe our curriculum goes beyond what is examinable.

-Our Economics, Finance and Business studies supports the ethos statement of the Haberdasher’s Crayford Academy, Students are constantly challenged to work collaboratively and think independently when engaging in all lessons and class debates.
-Through teacher modelling, we encourage our students to demonstrate manners, respect and tolerance in Economics and Business studies lessons.
+Our Finance and Business studies supports the ethos statement of the Haberdasher’s Crayford Academy, Students are constantly challenged to work collaboratively and think independently when engaging in all lessons and class debates.
+Through teacher modelling, we encourage our students to demonstrate manners, respect and tolerance in Finance, IT and Business studies lessons.
 This allows students to express themselves in a confident manner.
 Lesson materials are engaging to promote topical discussion and encourage students to independent learning.